 The National Blood Authority (NBA) released the Guidelines on the Prophylactic Use of Rh D Immunoglobulin (Anti-D) in Obstetrics in 2003, with the aim of providing clinical guidance on antenatal prophylaxis.
 These guidelines also addressed supply constraints at the time of publication by including a staged implementation process for a full antenatal prophylaxis program in Australia.

-In October 2016, the NBA and the Royal Australian and New Zealand College of Obstetricians and Gynaecologists (RANZCOG) agreed to collaborate to develop a new evidence-based guideline on the prophylactic use of Rh D immunoglobulin while maintaining the policy intent for an antenatal prophylaxis program.
+In 2016, the NBA and Royal Australian and New Zealand College of Obstetricians and Gynaecologists (RANZCOG) agreed on the need to update the clinical guidance on the prophylactic use of Rh D immunoglobulin while maintaining the policy intent for an antenatal prophylaxis program.

 The development of the Guideline for the prophylactic use of Rh D immunoglobulin in pregnancy care.pdf (the Guideline) was a joint project between RANZCOG and the NBA.
 Representatives from RANZCOG were joined by other experts from a range of clinical settings on the Expert Reference Group to develop the Guideline.
 The NBA gratefully acknowledges the dedication and expertise provided by the Expert Reference Group.

 The Guideline is intended to provide updated clinical guidance on the prophylactic use of Rh D immunoglobulin in pregnancy care and is targeted at health care professionals involved in the management of pregnant Rh D negative women.

 The Guideline was published on 28 May 2021 in electronic format.